Black-owned distilleries are breaking barriers that once surrounded the Kentucky bourbon industry

 And, as is the case with many American industries, African Americans were excluded from ownership and high-ranking positions.

-It was not until Yarbrough was in his late twenties working in finance in London when he finally started drinking and appreciating Kentucky bourbon.
+It was not until Yarbrough was in his late 20s working in finance in London when he finally started drinking and appreciating Kentucky bourbon.
 Yarbrough saw the spirit’s growing popularity and sensed a potential business opportunity, setting up an import-export company to bring English ciders to the U.S. and bourbon and moonshine the other way.

 As he built a distribution network overseas, he dreamed of one day opening up a brewery or distillery back home and selling his product abroad.

 In 2018, Yarbrough and his brothers Christian and Bryson acquired a property in the West End, away from Louisville’s touristy Whiskey Row.
-They began distilling last December and plan to open to the public in April.
+They began distilling in December and plan to open to the public in April.

-The sharp racial inequities facing the West End — which has high rates of poverty and unemployment — have been highlighted by the social justice protests that followed the police killing of Breonna Taylor, a 26-year-old Black emergency room technician who was shot dead in her South Louisville apartment in March 2020.
+The sharp racial inequities facing the West End — which has high rates of poverty and unemployment — have been highlighted by the social justice protests that followed the police killing of Breonna Taylor, a 26-year-old Black emergency room technician who was shot in her South Louisville apartment in March 2020.

 In establishing the distillery in the West End, Yarbrough said he hopes to help stimulate economic opportunity.

-For now, the 2,200 square foot Brough Brothers distillery — which is located on a road still called Dixie Highway — is a modest endeavor.
+For now, the 2,200-square-foot Brough Brothers distillery — which is located on a road still called Dixie Highway — is a modest endeavor.
 Plastic drums holding bubbling yellow fermenting mash are tucked behind a tarp, with a space heater on the floor helping keep their temperature high.

-While large distilleries have mammoth stills that would fill Brough Brothers distilling room and push well past its ceiling, their small copper still stands just seven and a half feet tall.
+While large distilleries have mammoth stills that would fill Brough Brothers’ distilling room and push well past its ceiling, its small copper still stands just 7½ feet tall.
 A tasting room has space for a few bar stools, and Yarbrough is brainstorming how to make the visitor experience work under social distancing conditions.

-They are producing about 15 gallons a week, though they anticipate ramping up to 50 gallons in the future, which is likely the maximum volume the facility can handle.
+The distillery is producing about 15 gallons a week, though the brothers anticipate ramping up to 50 gallons, which is probably the maximum volume the facility can handle.
 In the distilling world, both production figures are considered quite small.
 However, Yarbrough said they want to expand in the future.

-In Kentucky’s second-largest city, Lexington, Sean and Tia Edwards are planning a distillery on a different scale: A multimillion dollar, 34,000 square foot distillery that would create 25 jobs and eventually produce upward of half a million gallons of bourbon annually.
+In Kentucky’s second-largest city, Lexington, Sean and Tia Edwards are planning a distillery on a different scale: A multimillion-dollar, 34,000-square-foot distillery that would create 25 jobs and eventually produce upward of half a million gallons of bourbon annually.

-Sean, an entrepreneur who owns a construction company and dry cleaner, was introduced to the liquor business at a young age; His grandfather and uncle worked as bootleggers, selling booze on Sundays to skirt a Blue Law.
+Sean, an entrepreneur who owns a construction company and dry cleaner, was introduced to the liquor business at a young age: His grandfather and uncle worked as bootleggers, selling booze on Sundays to skirt a blue law.

 “I helped, you know, fill up the bottles and small stuff like that,” he said.
 “Part of my growing up and my history was what if my granddad, you know, had a distillery instead of bootlegging?
-What if he had the opportunity to do something like that as opposed to having to go the other route.”
+What if he had the opportunity to do something like that as opposed to having to go the other route?”

 “The opportunity wasn’t there back in those days like it is now,” said Tia.
 “I feel like what we’re doing is paving the way for other entrepreneurs coming up.
 We come from humble beginnings, our families didn’t have hundreds of thousands of dollars, we had to work hard for what we have.”

-Traveling abroad with his wife for annual trips to mark their anniversary, Sean said when he told people they were from Kentucky, they would know three things: Horses, Kentucky Fried Chicken and bourbon.
+Traveling abroad with his wife for annual trips to mark their anniversary, Sean said, people would know three things when he told them they were from Kentucky: horses, Kentucky Fried Chicken and bourbon.

 “The order depends on the country you’re in,” he said.